Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The Ellis action on the hull

 \subsection{The Ellis action}

-We wish to use here the descriptions of the hull obtained in the above paragraph and that of its Ellis semigroup preformed in theorem \ref{theo:principal}.
-To this end we set an action of the non-trivial face semigroup $\mathfrak{T}_{W,\Gamma}$ onto the family $\mathfrak{C}$ of cone types introduced above:\\
+We wish to use here the descriptions of the hull obtained in the above paragraph and that of its Ellis semigroup performed in Theorem \ref{theo:principal}.
+To this end we set an action of the nontrivial face semigroup $\mathfrak{T}_{W,\Gamma}$ on the family $\mathfrak{C}$ of cone types introduced above:

 For $\mathfrak{c}\in \mathfrak{C}$ and $\mathfrak{t}\in \mathfrak{T}_{W,\Gamma}$ let us define a map $\mathfrak{H}_W \longrightarrow \left\lbrace -,+,\infty \right\rbrace $ as

 This definition is not properly an action of $\mathfrak{T}_{W,\Gamma}$ on $\mathfrak{C}$ as the resulting map may not be a cone issuing from any model set of the hull $\mathbb{X}$.
 However it allows us to recover the Ellis action as follows: